What is a Cell Phone Repeater?

 Will a Cell Phone Repeater Work for My Phone and Carrier?

 All our recommendations will, as will any other wideband cell phone repeater.
-Every cellular signal booster we provide will work across all carriers and phones (whether that be iPhone or Android).
+Every cellular signal booster we provide will work across all carriers and phones (whether that be iPhone or Samsung).
 If you’re looking at a single carrier or single band signal booster, these will sometimes have additional limitations.

 What if I Switch Carriers in the Future?